microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-15-heft-whats-new.md

 hide_table_of_contents: false
 ---

-"Multi-phase" Heft is a complete re-write of the `@rushstack/heft` project with the goal of integrating more closely with [Rush phased builds](@rushjs/pages/maintainer/phased_builds/).
+"Multi-phase" Heft is a major update for the `@rushstack/heft` project with the goal of integrating more closely with [Rush phased builds](@rushjs/pages/maintainer/phased_builds/).
 In addition, this update brings greater customizability and improved parallel process handling to Heft.
 This post explains the motivation and architecture behind these improvements.

 <!--truncate-->